5 tips for managing your money – Millennial Money

 2. Budget

-There are a host of handy tools and websites that can help you to budget, including apps that you can have on your phone - such as the apps Money Dashboard or Emma - which can help you whether you are new to budgeting or just to have a look at where exactly your money is going each month.
+There are a host of handy tools and websites that can help you to budget, including apps that you can have on your phone - such as the apps Snoop* or Emma - which can help you whether you are new to budgeting or just to have a look at where exactly your money is going each month.
 We also have a free budget planner that can help you to budget your money if you prefer to use a spreadsheet.
 You should be checking your bank accounts regularly already, but also try to have a look to see precisely where the money leaving your account is going, particularly if you have a lot of direct debits and standing orders.
 You could potentially be paying for something that you don't realise you had signed up for and you could easily save yourself money by cancelling some of those subscriptions.

 3. Pay yourself first